FastWARC (Python)

 pass

-Function Filter
+Function Filters

 FastWARC comes with a handful of existing filters that you can use: